MASTERCLASS WITH JASON ALEXANDER

 OUR VISION

 LIFF, a nonprofit organization, is dedicated to showcasing diverse, dynamic storytelling with a focus on unique voices.
-It combines a carefully curated lineup of films, shown in the highest standards (DCP or 422 ProRes) at the intimacy of local screening venues.
+It combines a carefully curated lineup of films, screened at the highest standards (DCP or 422 ProRes), with the intimacy of local screening venues.

 The Jennifer Snyder Bryceland Filmmaker Award

 This special prize recognizes documentary filmmakers whose projects embody the generous, thoughtful, and positive energy demonstrated by beloved Long Beach Island resident Jennifer Snyder Bryceland in all aspects of her life.
 The $2,000 award is given to a filmmaker whose feature-length documentary displays artistic excellence, incorporates environmental and social themes (local, regional, or global), and inspires optimism in audiences.
-The award is offered by the family of Jennifer Snyder Brycelan
+The award is sponsored by Peppur Chambers & Matthew Soraci, and The Lagralane Group (Jason Delane Lee & Yvonne Huff Lee).

 The Honey Levine and Ed Sinatra Audience Choice Award

 LIFF offers an award for narrative and documentary features on the festival's program that are eligible for audience voting.
-The festival wishes to commemorate the legacy of Honey Levine and Ed Sinatra, local patrons of the arts and cinephiles.
+The festival wishes to commemorate the legacy of Honey Levine and Ed Sinatra, cinephiles and local patrons of the arts.
 The winning film will receive a $1,000 cash prize.

 GENERAL RULES